Almost All Opioid Users Started With Marijuana

 Everyone, including children, are being exposed to cannabis advertising without seeing health warnings or information.
 This continues to occur as products are becoming more potent and hazardous.
 There is a fundamental lack of understanding of the potential harms of marijuana.
 The National Academies of Science concluded that cannabis use is associated with motor vehicle crashes, psychosis, schizophrenia, self-harm, low birth weight, worsening lung disease, a serious risk to developing adolescent brains, and interactions with various prescription medicines.

-One response to “Almost All Opioid Users Started With Marijuana”
+One thought on "Almost All Opioid Users Started With Marijuana"

 1. Juli Shamash – “almost all opioid users, started with marijuana” were is your proof?
 This is nothing but an opinion Cannabis is NOT a gateway drug, it has been debunked long long ago!